 For over 30 years, The Dominguez Firm has successfully resolved thousands of car accident cases throughout Greater Los Angeles involving all types of vehicles and injuries.

-Our number one goal is to maximize your recovery while holding at-fault parties accountable for their actions.
+Our number one goal is to maximize your recovery while holding at-fault parties and their insurance companies accountable for their actions.
 Hire a car accident lawyer who has your best interests in mind.
 Hire the personal injury attorneys at The Dominguez Firm.